Transforming How Oregon Powers Our Lives

 This vision for a clean-energy future is within reach.

 There are countless allies across Oregon – in environmental circles, community justice, academia, government and business – who share this vision for our future.
-Almost one year ago to the day, OEC brought these partners together to form the Oregon Clean Grid Collaborative.
+To meet this moment, OEC brought these partners together to form the Oregon Clean Grid Collaborative.
 Together, we’re determined to transform how Oregon powers our lives.

 Oregon Clean Grid Collaborative (OCGC)